Layers are the building blocks for creating designs in Vectornator. Any Path, Shape, or Group is stored within a Layer.

 Creating a new Smart Guide

-To add a guide, tap on the Ruler and drag it to set the Guide.
-The helpful blue colored lines will become visible which will guide you in your design.
-To delete, simply swipe and drop the Smart Guide outside the canvas.
+To add a Guide, tap on the Ruler and drag it to set the Guide.
+The helpful blue lines will become visible, and will help guide you during your design process.
+To delete a Guide, simply tap and hold the Guide to move it, and drop it outside the canvas.

 Note: Adding Smart Guides is only possible when the Rulers is activated.